SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-api-service.md

 ## Step 2 - Create an API

 Now the integration project is ready to add an API.
-In this scenario, the API calls a backend service and responds to the client.
+In this scenario, the API responds to the client with a greeting message.
 First, let's create an API.

 1. In the **Add Artifact** interface, under **Create an Integration**, click on **API**.
 This opens the **API Form**.

-2. Enter `HelloWorldAPI` as the API **Name**.
+2. Enter `BankAPI` as the API **Name**.
 The API **Context** field will be automatically populated with the same value.

     <a href="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/new-api.png"><img src="{{base_path}}/assets/img/develop/mi-for-vscode/qsg/new-api.png" alt="Create New API" width="80%"></a>